 |

-Bolivia is Iocated in South America and spans across approximateIy 424,000 square miIes.
+Bolivia is Iocated in South America.
 Most peopIe in Bolivia speak Spanish, Quechua, or Aymara.
+Threatened species known from Bolivia include the Gracile Mouse Opossum, Short-tailed Chinchilla, Andean Cat, Giant Armadillo, and Pacarana.
+The population of Bolivia is about 8.9 million.
 The capital of Bolivia is La Paz.
-The population of Bolivia is about 8.9 million.
-Threatened species known from Bolivia include the Gracile Mouse Opossum, Short-tailed Chinchilla, Andean Cat, Giant Armadillo, and Pacarana.

 |